Fluxes, Vacua, and Tadpoles meet Landau-Ginzburg and Fermat: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Thomas Grimm, Arthur Hebekcer, \'Alvaro Herr\'aez, Manki Kim, Hossein Movasati, Eran Palti and Wati Taylor for helpful discussions.
+We would like to thank David Andriot, Thomas Grimm, Arthur Hebekcer, \'Alvaro Herr\'aez, Daniel Junghans, Manki Kim, Hossein Movasati, Eran Palti, Wati Taylor and Damian van de Heisteeg for helpful discussions.
 The work of K.B. is partially supported by the NSF grant PHY-2112859.
 The work of E.G. and T.W. is supported in part by the NSF grant PHY-2013988.
 J.W.'s partial funding statement reads: This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC 2181/1 — 390900948 (the Heidelberg STRUCTURES Excellence Cluster).